Vincent Pinard Loire Valley, France.

 The ‘Premier Cru’

-Sancerre Nuance - SOLD OUT
+Sancerre Nuance - due spring 2026

 From 40 year-old vines grown on Caillottes terroir (small stones over limestone) in Bué, selected from the vineyards of La Thibaude, Les Garennes and Les Grands Champs, Nuance is one of the domaine’s ‘Premier Cru’ wines.
 The fruit is hand picked, hand sorted and then whole-bunch pressed to tank for a cool, slow fermentation over about 4 weeks.
 The wine is aged on fine lees for 9 months in equal portions of stainless steel tanks, older barriques and demi-muids (600 L).
 This shows a big step up in texture and intensity, with a hint of smokiness on the nose and fine chalky minerality on the palate.